configcat/docs/website/docs/sdk-reference/dotnet.md

 ### Default user

-It's possible to set a default user object that will be used on feature flag and setting evaluation.
+It's possible to set a default User Object that will be used on feature flag and setting evaluation.
 It can be useful when your application has a single user only or rarely switches users.

-You can set the default user object either on SDK initialization:
+You can set the default User Object either on SDK initialization:

 ```csharp
 IConfigCatClient client = ConfigCatClient.Get("#YOUR-SDK-KEY#", options =>